 Joanne began as a member of the National Board of Regents in September 2005, then joined the Board of Directors in July 2008 and accepted the position of Board Treasurer.
-Additionally, Joanne chaired the Finance Committee and served on the Pre-Selections Committee.
+As Treasurer, she helped guide Point through the economic downturn until her final term ended in June 2013.
+Joanne served on the Finance and Pre-Selections Committees.

 Joanne retired in 2010 as Financial Controller for Boston-based grant-maker New England Foundation for the Arts, where she was responsible for NEFA’s accounting, financial reporting, benefits administration, and information technology.
 She was previously Director of Finance for what is now the French Cultural Center of Boston.